yungookim/slidboard/README.md

 ##TO DO
 The current components are just the ground works done in a few weeks during school term.
-In the beginning, it was aimed to the point where the PixelSense can handle multiple devices simultaneously and supports file transmission in NHCI manner.
-However, due to some constraints (eg. Device availability, and time) the goal become unattainable.
+In the beginning, it was aimed to the point where the PixelSense can handle multiple devices simultaneously and supports file transmission between devices in a NHCI manner.
+However, due to some constraints (eg. Device availability, and time) the goal became unattainable.
 It would be interesting to see how peers can interact with the files within their personal devices on a on centralized view.
+Also, although the underlying work can easily supoprt modification and deletion of the displayed files/directories, it was not implemented due to the time constraints.